UETR (Unique End-to-end Transaction Reference)

 Details

 The UETR is generated by the originating bank when the payment is created and travels with the payment through every correspondent bank in the chain.
-It is mandatory on every SWIFT MT message since November 2018.
+It is mandatory on every SWIFT MT message since November 2018 as part of the SWIFT GPI (Global Payments Innovation) standard.
+Before GPI, there was no universal end-to-end tracking ID — banks had to call each other manually to locate a missing wire.

-On an MT103 SWIFT message the UETR appears in field 121 inside block 3.
-On ISO 20022 pacs.008 messages it appears in the <UETR> element inside the payment identification block.
+On an MT103 SWIFT message the UETR appears in field 121 inside block 3 (the user header block).
+The exact tag format is {121:xxxxxxxx-xxxx-4xxx-xxxx-xxxxxxxxxxxx}.
+On ISO 20022 pacs.008 messages it appears in the <UETR> XML element inside the GrpHdr (GroupHeader) / PmtInf / CdtTrfTxInf block.

 Key facts